MVenkatraman/workshops/SI_awk/awk_workshop.md

 `awk 'condition {action}' file.extension`

 Try this out see what you get:
 `awk '$6 == "+" {print $4}' t_guttata.bed`

+**Notice how the condition vs the action is important.
+The condition can act upon one column but the action can be on another**
 To select a column in awk you just need to use its column number:
 * $1 = column 1
 * $2 = column 2